Screening aims to find breast cancers early, when they have the best chance of being cured.

 The balance of benefit and harms

-More than 18,000 breast cancers are diagnosed through screening in England each year.
-Most of these are found at an early stage when the chance of successful treatment is high.
+An NHS digital report found that more than 19,500 breast cancers were diagnosed through screening in England between 2018 and 2019.
+Most of these were found at an early stage.

 Screening for women at higher risk